Cyboghostginx/HoneywareX/Readme.md

 ---

 ## Conclusion
-This work is a PoC for my cureent master's project "Leveraging RAG-Based Prompt Engineering for Low-Interaction Network Honeypots"
+This work is still subjected to future changes as new discovery or errors are being detected from testing.
+AI has been used for the reworking of Cowrie's logic for simpler execution, and easy use.